nhsconnect/FHIR-ODS-API/pages/explore/explore.md

 </table>

 ## 2. Resource APIs ##
-This section looks at the ODS Lookup profile API covered within this implementation guide.
+This section lists the resources used in the ODS Lookup API that are covered within this Implementation Guide.

 <table style="min-width:100%;width:100%">